billytyk/qbittorrent-auto-tracker/README.md

 # qbittorrent-auto-tracker
-A python script for updating qbittorrent tracker list
+A javascript for updating qbittorrent tracker list automatically